 San Carlos Street between Ocean and Seventh avenues (Paseo Courtyard)

 “Organic, local and seasonal” are not just buzzwords at Basil.
 This cozy restaurant in the Paseo Courtyard is the first and only one in the area to earn three stars from the national Green Restaurant Association.
 General manager/owner Denis Boaro and chef/owner Soerke Peters turn out intensely flavorful dishes—like black squid ink linguine with sea urchin sauce and Monterey abalone in vermouth butter sauce—and provide a full bar with a great selection of California wines.
 Many vegan entrées available.
 Heated, dog-friendly outdoor seating.
 Open daily for lunch and dinner from 11:30am, Su brunch 11am–3pm.

 This bright, airy restaurant is a favorite gathering place among families, hipsters and others of all ages looking for a casual atmosphere and a stellar breakfast, lunch, dinner or freshly pressed juice.
-Chef Kyle Odell and pastry chef Eden Hutchison source only the best local and organic ingredients for their seasonally driven menus.
-Sign up online to receive Belle’s pop-up calendar and its changing Farmers’ Market Friday offerings.
+Chef Kyle Odell sources only the best local and organic ingredients for his seasonally driven menu.
+Sign up online to receive Belle’s pop-up calendar and its changing Farmers Market Friday offerings.
 Wednesdays are Game Night.
-Enjoy your meal next to the fire pit or take advantage of the curbside pickup service to bring it home.
-Open W–Su 8am–8pm, M–Tu 8am–5pm.
+Enjoy dinner next to the new fire pit or take advantage of the curbside pickup service to bring it home.
+Open W–Su 8am–9pm, M–Tu 8am–5pm.